2008–09 Bundesliga

 The 2008–09 Bundesliga was the 46th season of the Bundesliga, Germany's premier football league.
 The season began on 15 August 2008 with a 2–2 draw between defending champions Bayern Munich and Hamburger SV and ended with the last matches on 23 May 2009.
 VfL Wolfsburg secured their first national title in the last match after a 5–1 win at home against Werder Bremen.

 Changes from 2007–08

 Structural changes

 Starting with the 2008–09 season, two-legged relegation playoffs between the third last team of the Bundesliga and the third team of the 2.
 Bundesliga at the end of the regular season were re-introduced.

 Due to the restructuring of European competitions, the third-placed team qualified for the 2009–10 UEFA Champions League, entering in a separate qualifying round for non-champions.
 The fourth-placed team and the winner of the 2008–09 DFB-Pokal qualified for the 2009–10 UEFA Europa League play-off round; the fifth-placed team qualified for the third qualifying round.
-The sixth-placed team did not qualify for any European competitions because the UEFA Intertoto Cup will not be continued after its final edition in 2008.
+The sixth-placed team did not qualify for any European competitions because the UEFA Intertoto Cup was not continued after its final edition in 2008.